-If you are planning to rent a property to a tenant, you have many things to consider as a landlord.
-One very important thing is to ensure that you have the ability to pass on the costs of water consumption on to the tenant.
+One very important thing is to ensure that you have the ability to pass on the costs of water consumption to the tenant.
 The easiest way to achieve this is to get in touch with a licensed plumber and work with them to obtain a Water Efficiency Certificate pursuant to the Plumbing and Drainage Act 2002 s.
 86(9).

 Due to the fact that there are certain standards that must be met according to the Legislation, the Master Plumbers Association of Queensland has created specific guidelines for a Water Efficiency Certificate and the Landlord or the Real Estate Agent can get in touch with a plumbing company and request that a water compliance certificate be issued for a property.

-What are the Minimum Requirements to Charge for Water Consumption?
+What are the Minimum Requirements for Charging Water Consumption?

-- The rental property is certified with a Water Efficiency Certificate; and
+- Water Efficiency Certificate: Your rental property should be certified with a Water Efficiency Certificate.

-- The rental property has its’ own water meter that can be read by the civic authorities for the purposes of issuing a bill.
+- Individual Water Meter: Your rental property must have its own water meter that can be read by civic authorities for billing purposes.

-The property owner is responsible for paying all fixed charges and cannot charge their tenant more than what is billable on the water bill statement.
+- Fixed Charges Responsibility: Remember, as the property owner, you’re responsible for covering all fixed charges and cannot charge tenants more than the billable amount on the water bill statement.

 How is Water Efficiency Proved?

-- Warranties or instruction manuals for showerheads and taps.
+- Warranties and Manuals: Maintain warranties and instruction manuals for showerheads and taps.

-- Photos of packaging from certain items purchased for upgrades.
+- Documentation of Upgrades: Take photos of packaging from items purchased for plumbing upgrades.

 Upgrading and Updating Your Property